-The issuance of the 2018 Series L-2 Bonds was subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
-Certain legal matters related to the 2018 Series L-2 Bonds will be passed upon for the Corporation by its General Counsel and for the Remarketing Agent by its Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
-Certain legal matters will be passed upon for the 2018 Series L-2 Liquidity Provider by its special counsel, Chapman and Cutler LLP, Chicago, Illinois.
-It is expected that the 2018 Series L-2 Bonds will be available for delivery in New York, New York on or about April 6, 2023.
+The issuance of the 2022 Series G Bonds was subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+The 2023 Bonds are offered when, as and if issued and received by the Underwriters thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+Certain legal matters related to the 2023 Bonds and the 2022 Series G Bonds will be passed upon for the Corporation by its General Counsel and for the Underwriters and the Remarketing Agents by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
+Certain legal matters will be passed upon for the 2023 Series A-3 Liquidity Provider by Chapman and Cutler LLP, Chicago, Illinois.
+It is expected that the 2023 Bonds and the 2022 Series G Bonds will be available for delivery in New York, New York on or about June 20, 2023.